 The cliché icebreaker used to be “What’s your sign?”
 In the near future, someone attractive might glide up to you and say something like “Hi!
 I’m a young warrior in passion mode.
 What’s your role?”

 Role, mode, and soul age are part of the Michael teachings, a fascinating channeled body of information about how we set up our lives.
 According to Michael, each of us is an eternal spark journeying from the Tao and back again in an adventure of exploration and creativity.
 The Tao, a Chinese word pronounced dow, is the dimensionless ground of all being.
-At each step along the way, we make choices that shape our experience.
+At each step along the way, we make choices that shape our experiences.
 After committing to a series of lifetimes on a planet, we choose a role, which is our primary style or way of being.
 There are seven roles:

 Warriors are persuasive, single-minded doers, often with a hearty sense of humor and sometimes the subtlety (and strength) of a Mack truck.
 They seek challenge.